jhnwu3/ABMNet/README.md

 # ABMNet

-Training a neural network to act as a surrogate model for Agent Based Models for parameter estimation to better understand immunotherapy and cell signaling for cancer treatment.
+Training a neural network to act as a surrogate model for Agent Based Models to speed up parameter estimation in cancer and immune cell models.

+For a more complex model that includes a temporal component see [here]().